 Beverly Davenport specializes in the anthropology and social epidemiology of chronic disease in the United States, focusing on race and class as determinants of health disparities.
-Her most recent research project examined practices of hypertension management of San Francisco transit operators and offered a critique of the “stress” literature.
+Her dissertation research project examined practices of hypertension management of San Francisco transit operators and offered a critique of the “stress” literature.
+More recently she has been involved in collaborative applied projects.
+For example, in 2010-11, she worked with other professors at UNT and TWU studying choice architecture in middle school lunchrooms.
+In her role as undergraduate program director she has a very strong interest in ensuring a comprehensive experience for anthropology majors, including research experience and post-college planning and advice.
 Other interests include the anthropology of work, urban anthropology, communication processes in medical care, medical professional socialization processes, and the anthropology of ‘beauty’ and body image.

 Selected Consulting Projects

 2001-2003 SolanoWORKS-WIC Nutrition Program, Health and Social Services Department, Solano County, California.
 Dr. Davenport designed a program evaluation using qualitative research methods for a special WIC program for welfare-to-work mothers.
 She trained nutritionists in basic principles of ethnographic research and writing, conducting monthly workshops to help them develop their ethnographic write-ups of their clients.
 She provided an overall data analysis, wrote the executive summary, edited the ethnographic portraits written by the nutritionists and integrated them into a comprehensive final report produced for the Director of the Health and Social Services Department.

 2004 Ph.D., Medical Anthropology, University of California, San Francisco and Berkeley

 1980 M.S.P.H., Health Administration, University of North Carolina at Chapel Hill

 1978 A.B, Anthropology, Harvard University